WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 62. What is the impact of indexes as keys?

 - Using indexes as keys can have a negative impact on performance because they don't provide a stable identity for elements, and React has to rely on the order of elements in the array to determine which elements have changed.
 This can lead to unnecessary re-renders.

+## 63. How do you implement Server Side Rendering or SSR?

+- To implement Server Side Rendering (SSR) in a React application , you can use a library such as Next.js or ReactDOMServer.
+These libraries allow you to render your React components on the Server and send the resulting HTML to the browser.
+This can improve the performance of your application by reducing the initial load time and providing a better experience for search engines.